360Controller/360Controller/Readme.md

 #### If you have a signing certificate

-* Create a file named 'DeveloperSettings.xcconfig'
+* Create a file named `DeveloperSettings.xcconfig`
 * Select the `360 Driver` project in the Navigator.
 * In this file, add the following lines:
    * `DEVELOPMENT_TEAM = XXXXXXXXXX` where `XXXXXXXXXX` is the development team on your Developer ID Application and Installer certificates.
    * `DEVELOPER_NAME = First Last` where `First Last` is the name on the Developer ID Installer certificate.
+   * `DEVELOPER_EMAIL = my.address@email.com` where `my.address@email.com` is the email address of your Apple account that has your Developer ID Application and Installer certificates.
+   * `NOTARIZATION_PASSWORD = abcd-efgh-ijkl-mnop` where `abcd-efgh-ijkl-mnop` is a temporary password that you have generated for your Apple account for the purposes of notarization.

 ### Disabling signing requirements